tesselslate/resetti/README.md

 - Standard single/multi-instance support
 - Wall-style resetting
+  - Functions:
     - Reset an instance
     - Reset all instances
     - Play an instance
     - Play an instance and reset all others
     - Lock an instance
+  - Stretch instances for visibility
+  - Mouse support for easier resetting
+- Set process affinity for better performance
 - Supports 1.14+ (Atum required)
 - Run with or without WorldPreview
 - **Out-of-the-box multi-version support**